 I really enjoy collaborative approaches to creative writing and exchange critiques with several other writers on an ongoing basis.
 I’m pleased to be part of the WoMentoring Project where I offer support to women writers.

 My background is in marketing and communications (promoting London firstly as a tourist destination then as a global finance centre).
 I am also a professionally qualified aromatherapist, trained at the Tisserand Institute.
-That has led onto a passionate interest in perfumery, one of the themes of my next novel.
+That has led onto a passionate interest in perfumery, one of the themes of my forthcoming novel Scent.

 My leisure interests include travel (favourite destinations France, USA and South Africa), foreign language film and TV, art, wine and cooking.
 I am a keen swimmer.